capsule-corp-ternoa/ternoa-js/README.md

 ## Documentation

-The official SDK documentation is available: [ternoa-js sdk documentation](http://ternoa-js.ternoa.dev).
-Additional resources are available on the [ternoa official documentation](https://docs.ternoa.network/).
+The official SDK documentation is available @ https://ternoa-js.ternoa.dev/ and any additional resources can be found over @ https://docs.ternoa.network/,

-Discover our End-to-End Test dApp here to learn and test the Ternoa SDK : [ternoa-js-test-dapp](https://e2e.ternoa.network/).
+Discover our end-to-end test Dapp [here](https://e2e.ternoa.network/) to try out the Ternoa SDK.

 ### Cookbook example

-If you are looking for a quick overview about the basic-usage of the Ternoa SDK, some explications or the best-practices, and how to create your first NFT, we recommand you to look at the exemple section [cookbook/basic-usage](https://github.com/capsule-corp-ternoa/ternoa-js/tree/1.1.0-basicNFTs-collections/examples/cookbook/basic-usage)
+If you’re looking for a quick overview of the Ternoa SDK, its usage, explications, best practices, or just a simple how-to guide on how to create your first NFT, we recommend you take a look at the example section of [cookbook/basic-usage](https://github.com/capsule-corp-ternoa/ternoa-js/tree/1.1.0-basicNFTs-collections/examples/cookbook/basic-usage)

 ## SDK Development